Jennifer Kim is a junior agent at the Dijkstra Agency. In addition to actively building her own list, she provides support to the team at SDLA.

 A graduate from the University of California Irvine, Jennifer holds a B.A. in English Literature and Spanish Literature, and spent a year studying Spanish literature and culture at the University of Barcelona.
 She also works as a bookseller, having done so since 2012.

 In YA Sci-Fi/Fantasy, Jennifer is looking for multicultural projects featuring multi-dimensional, even flawed protagonists from diverse backgrounds.
-She enjoys unique, high concept stories, rooted in mythology or legend, with strong world building and character development.
+She enjoys unique, high concept stories, with strong world building and character development.
 She especially appreciates atmospheric settings.

 In contemporary YA, Jennifer is looking for unique, uncommon teen stories with an authentic voice.
 She enjoys stories that tackle themes of being an outsider, displacement, race, sexuality, and self-discovery, and is particularly drawn to bicultural characters and stories centered around subcultures, countercultures, and found families.